 The predictive queries patent application notes that this search could be done through a browser, or toolbar or other input devices.

-The document does illustrate a number of mechanisms that would be used to make this search seem very quick to a user of the search engine, including a few alternative methods for making the predictions described.
+The document does illustrate several mechanisms that would be used to make this search seem very quick to a user of the search engine, including a few alternative methods for making the predictions described.

 Triggering and producing queries

-The point at which predictive queries start could be triggered a number of ways:
+The point at which predictive queries start could be triggered in many ways:

 - After a certain number of characters are entered.